 Some people, however, may have the costs associated with Medicare Part D prescription drug coverage reduced if they are eligible for Extra Help, which is a government-sponsored subsidy available to Medicare beneficiaries who have low incomes.
 State agency counselors identified below can assist you in determining if you are eligible for Extra Help.

 Medicare resources in Virginia

-Virginia Division for the Aging – This Commonwealth office provides a wide range of services for seniors, including housekeeping, transportation, and meals.
+The Office for Aging Services of the Division for Community Living – This Commonwealth office provides a wide range of services for seniors, including housekeeping, transportation, and meals.
 The office also provides insurance counseling for Virginia Medicare beneficiaries through the State Health Insurance Assistance Program (SHIP).
 Offices are staffed with trained volunteers who can provide unbiased, accurate counseling to Virginia residents.
 The website also offers a number of links to additional Medicare resources, both through Commonwealth and federal government offices.

 Virginia Department of Social Services – Virginia Medicare beneficiaries who need help with paying for their health-care coverage can check their eligibility for assistance through the Department of Social Services for the Commonwealth.
 This office provides information and oversight of the Commonwealth’s Medicaid program, for which some Virginia Medicare beneficiaries may also qualify.
 Eligibility for Medicaid is based on income, and those that qualify for assistance may get help paying for their Medicare premiums, deductibles, and/or coinsurance costs.